ScaleDoc: Scaling LLM-based Predicates over Large Document Collections: Conclusion

 \section{Conclusion}

-In this paper, we introduced \textsc{ScaleDoc}, a novel system designed to efficiently scale LLM-based semantic predicates over large document collections.
+In this paper, we introduce \textsc{ScaleDoc}, a novel system designed to efficiently scale LLM-based semantic predicates over large document collections.
 It decouples the execution into an offline representation phase and a highly optimized online filtering phase.
-The system's effectiveness stems from two key innovations: (1) a query-aware proxy model to produce reliable predicating scores, and (2) an ad-hoc cascade workflow that dynamically determine the data filtering under specified accuracy targets.
-Experiments on diverse datasets confirm our design, showing \textsc{ScaleDoc} reduces LLM calls by up to 85\% and accelerates end-to-end performance by over 2$\times$.
-Our work highlights the potential for leveraging LLMs in large-scale data analysis systems with effective performance.
+The system's effectiveness stems from two key innovations: (1) a query-aware proxy model to produce reliable predicating scores, and (2) an ad hoc cascade workflow that dynamically determines the data filtering with specified accuracy targets.
+Experiments on diverse datasets confirm our design, showing \textsc{ScaleDoc} reduces LLM calls by up to 85\% and accelerates end-to-end performance by more than 2$\times$.
+Our work highlights the potential for the use of LLMs in large-scale data analysis systems with effective performance.

 \begin{multicols}{2} \end{multicols}